Kineara/Trackside/README.md

 # Trackside
-## A Flatiron School Project App
+## A Formula One Stat Tracking App
-### Powered by insomnia and caffeine

 ### External API for all data
     https://api-sports.io/documentation/formula-1/v1

 ### Experience
 Overall goal
-    -View F1 stats filtered by seasons, with navigation to pull up data on individual drivers, teams, tracks, sessions,
+    - View Formula One stats filtered by seasons, with navigation to pull up data on individual drivers, teams, tracks, sessions, and upcoming events

 ### Instructions
 - Fork and clone the repo to your local environment